philip-peterson/gotml/README.md

 - **Component-Based Approach**: Unlike Go templates, which are primarily text-based and less modular, `gotml` enables you to define components as functions.
 This allows for better reuse and organization of HTML structures.

 - **Reduce Nesting**: In Go templates, refactors can easily create merge conflicts due to deep nesting of HTML.
-In contrast, `gotml`
+In contrast, `gotml` allows discrete components to be defined allowing blocks to be moved to the top level, reducing the average amount of nesting.

 - **Dynamic Composition**: Easily compose complex HTML structures by combining simple components. `gotml` supports variadic parameters for components, making it straightforward to include multiple children or attributes.